benjaleivas/benjaleivas/README.md

 ### Hello there!
 I'm Benjamin 👋

 * :books: MS in Computational Analysis and Public Policy, University of Chicago.
-Before that, I studied economics.
+I also hold an MS and BA degree in economics.
-* :briefcase: I'm a research data analyst at Stanford GSE's Generative AI for Education Hub.
-Before that, I interned at UChicago's MiiE Lab analyzing school textbooks, and worked for 3+ years in antitrust researching education, healthcare, energy, and procurement markets.
+* :briefcase: I'm a senior research data analyst at Stanford GSE's Generative AI in Education Hub.
+Previously, I worked at UChicago's MiiE Lab building AI-powered data pipelines for analyzing school textbooks, and in the Chilean Antitrust Agency evaluating the efficiency and competition level of education, healthcare, energy, and public procurement markets.
 * :mailbox: You can reach me at bleivas@stanford.edu.

 <!--